 Why Planning is the Most Important Step When Renovating

 We’ll give it to you straight.
-Planning is the most important step of any home renovation.
+Planning is the most important step in any home renovation.
 Many home improvement projects result in undesirable outcomes (and drained bank accounts) due to poor planning.
 We’ve heard countless stories from homeowners who failed to meet their goal in terms of design, budget or date of completion, simply because they failed to plan properly.
 But you don’t have to make the same mistake.

 Why you need a plan